 Last week, we thoroughly discussed consulting interviews.
 This week, the focus will be on the consulting summer internship – best practices before, during, and after your 3 months as a newbie consultant.

-That said, here are 7 must-do’s for people preparing to enter consulting summer internships.
-95% of the advice is applicable for fulltime consultants as well.
+That said, here are 7 must-do’s for people preparing to enter a consulting summer internship.
+95% of the advice is applicable for full-time consultants as well.